 Many forest owners want to reap a diverse harvest from their land: ecological, social, and financial benefits, all from the same forest.

-Earning periodic income from the forest – be it timber or floral greens – starts with an initial investment in long-range planning and infrastructure to optimize harvest options.
+- Earning periodic income from the forest – be it through timber or floral greens – starts with an initial investment in long-range planning and infrastructure to optimize harvest options.

 Forest stewardship requires landowners to understand both the biological condition of the land and their possible management options.